dashpradeep99/docker-complete-tutorial/6-networking.md

 		501f891883cf        bridge              bridge
 		a141cc346b6c        none                null

-	You'll find that all three networks are running `RED` and that, unlike the default networks, `RED` has the same id on all three hosts even though you created it on only one of them.
+	You'll find that all three nodes can see the `RED` network, and that unlike the default networks, `RED` has the same ID on all three hosts even though you created it on only one of them.

 ## Task 5: Run Containers on the RED network

 Once your network is created, you can start a container on any of the hosts and it automatically is part of the network.

-Start two containers.
+The following steps will create two containers and connect them both tot the RED network.

 1. Log into `node-1`.